Estimate Time8 min

 What can you do with the money?

 Knowledge is power, and now that you have answers to some of the key questions regarding RMDs, you can use your knowledge to build a retirement income plan that works for you.
-And as the end of the year approaches, consider spending time with a tax professional to review all your RMD options.
+As the end of the year approaches, consider spending time with a tax professional to review all your RMD options.
 It will help you stay on track to meet your retirement goals, and can hopefully help you avoid any costly tax mistakes in the future.

 Start a conversation